Shift Drink Pop-Up events organized by Counter Culture Unite Community for a Cause

 The events are held on the Friday that is the end each month.

 The July Shift Ingest events will be fundraisers for Planting Justice, a nonprofit that aims to empower people affected by mass imprisonment and other social injustices with the tools and resources to promote economic justice, food sovereignty and healing for communities Jenna says.
 Jenna.
-(If you are unable take part in any of the Shift Ingest events, you can donate here.)
+(If you are unable take part in any of the Shift Consume events, you can donate here.)

-Additionally, every Shift Ingest event will feature an original ingest recipe developed by a member of CCC’s staff.
+Additionally, every Shift Ingest event will feature an original ingest technique developed by a member of CCC’s staff.
 Friday’s event will offer The Good View, created by CCC’s Western Coffee Manager Katie Carguilo as well as Western Roasting Manager Corey Reilly.

 Sponsor Oatly contributes $500 and the amount of product required to every event.
 “Drinks are PWYW.
 We encourage people to make a donation via QR codes that connect to GoLively fundraisers that we organize every month,” Jenna says.
 “No one will be denied a donation for not offering.”